ravendb/book/Intro/Intro.md

 book, which I _highly_ recommend.
 We tried to get a lot of things right from the get go, and in retrospect, I think we did a good job there.

-That doesn't meant that we always hit the bullseye.
+That doesn't mean that we always hit the bullseye.
 Almost a decade in production, deployed to hundreds of thousands of machines (of sometimes dubious origin) and used by teams of wildly different skill levels will teach you a _lot_ about what works in theory, what the real world can tolerate and what is needed.